ELowry/WinGet-Updater/README.md

 **Command Line Options:**

-- `-Silent`: Runs without any popups (perfect for background tasks).
+- `-Silent`: Runs without any popups unless the script encounters unknown apps.
 - `-Minimal`: Shows only the most important status messages.
 - `-Forced`: Checks for updates even if it has already run today.
 - `-NoClear`: Prevents clearing the console when the script starts.